jkenlooper/jkenlooper/README.md

 recovery strategies are in place, and I try to keep my CSS skills sharp among all the endless things one needs to know in this field.

-All of my open source projects on GitHub, [Codeberg], and [sourcehut] are built because I had a problem I wanted to solve.
+All of my open source projects on GitHub, Codeberg, and sourcehut are built because I had a problem I wanted to solve.
 I like creating and solving problems, which is probably why I enjoy programming.